 CDM is essentially a management tool and these principles are equally applicable in any industry… but how do you put them into practice?

 ‘The Real Health and Safety Conference’ on 7 February 2019 at our new office in Ipswich, is focused on this subject.
 It will address the importance of effective cooperation and communication inside and outside of your organisation.
 We are offering a unique opportunity to hear from the HSE, experts and industry leaders, benefitting organisations from any sector.
 Aimed at directors and senior management teams, the programme will include specific breakout sessions for construction, agriculture/food producers and road transport, as well as a general session for other organisations.

 The content of this article is for general information only.
-For further information please contact Laura Thomas or a member of Birketts' Health and Safety Team.
+For further information please contact a member of Birketts' Health and Safety Team.